|For updates to this website and Polish Greatness (Blog) click on What's New

 - "Poor kid, Are you hungry?" - The tallest of them asked in German.

 They took me to a house.
 I was afraid.
 "The Poles are spiteful and shrewish" - I have been taught in the army.
-When

-three horses, "Mucka", "Gniady" and "Murzyn".
+together with three horses, "Mucka", "Gniady" and "Murzyn".
 During cold nights I slept over a steamer for potatoes.

 The Russians who checked our village were taloled by Brzewnicki that I am his seriously ill son.
-The sick people were
+The sick people

 Why did they save me?
 I never learned why.
 Because of mercy, probably; I looked like a beaten kid.
 They told me